 Click “Action” and select either “Update driver” or “Uninstall” to correct the errors.

-If you are receiving an error notification when installing Windows updates, we suggest running the “Update Troubleshooter”.
+If you see an error notification when installing Windows updates, we suggest running the “Update Troubleshooter.”

 When the troubleshooter's job is done, restart your device.

-When your laptop is turned on again, check for new updates by going to the “Start” > “Settings” > “WindowsUpdate” > “Check for updates” and install the available ones.
+When your laptop turns back on, check for new updates by going to the “Start” > “Settings” > “WindowsUpdate” > “Check for updates” and install the updates you see.

 2/2 - Restore with Windows Recovery Environment